-Health: Fighting HIV, AIDS and TB with TCE
+Health: Combating HIV, AIDS and TB, Malaria, Nutrition and Pandemics with TCE

 DAPP began its work to tackle the HIV/AIDS epidemic in 1998 when its first HOPE project was launched.
 HOPE established community HIV clinics which served as resource hubs and activity centers for everyone in a given community.
 Building on this work, DAPP has worked closely with the Malawi Government since 2007 to combat and prevent the spread of HIV/AIDS, tuberculosis (TB), and malaria through its innovative program, Total Control of the Epidemic (TCE).
 TCE is a comprehensive and systematic HIV/AIDS prevention and care model that combines counselling, field-testing, education, and community mobilization.
 The program utilizes a door-to-door and interpersonal campaign that encourages lifestyle changes and preventive behaviour, reaching every individual and household within a prescribed area over period of time.

 The TCE program reached more than 1.500.000 people with HIV information and, 810,421 were counselled on risks of infection, and 508,078 people were tested for HIV; 16% tested as couples and 46% of the total number of people tested were men.

 The approach has also helped in the reduction of TB spread by raising awareness, community mobilization and increasing both access and demand to TB and HIV testing and case detections.
 The project ensured follow ups and support for clients to adhere to treatment through family TRIO (two family members supporting HIV/TB patients on treatment for adherence).